-In practical terms to track timing and memory access patterns a malicious host can use SGX-Step [BPS17].
+In practical terms to track timing and memory access patterns a malicious host can use SGX-Step (section 2.4.3.7).
 It is a tool that allows OS level adversaries to interrupt victim enclaves after every single instruction allowing side-channel observations to be made at extremely fine-grained resolution.
-Hence, we must assume that local attackers are fully able to track the control flow path taken by enclaved code, including the ability to distinguish if-branches that execute instructions that in total have equivalent timings [BPS18].
+Hence, we must assume that local attackers are fully able to track the control flow path taken by enclaved code, including the ability to distinguish if-branches that execute instructions that in total have equivalent timings [4].
 All conditional branches leak to local attackers.